Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 regulation with special interest in transcription factors and the alternative polyadenylation phenomenon.

-With a background in computer science she is involved both in developing computational pipelines and tools and is author of the `Bioconductor` packages `roar` (preferential usage of APA sites) and `MatrixRider` (propensity of binding protein to interact with a sequence).
+With a background in computer science she is involved in developing computational pipelines and tools and is the author of `Bioconductor` packages `roar` (preferential usage of APA sites) and `MatrixRider` (propensity of binding protein to interact with a sequence).
 Elena was one of the first to try out the Docker containers and found them useful for both package development and